-- The fastest way for your argument to lose credibility is to repeatedly use the phrase ‘Do you know what I mean?’
+- The fastest way for your argument to lose credibility is to repeatedly use the phrase ‘So, do you, like, know what I mean?’

 - When this is combined with the Australian Upward Inflection (making your voice rise at the end of every statement, turning it into a question), the loss of gravitas to your position is devastating.

 Note 1: None of the above applies if either what is described above is the norm for your industry or you are not bothered about moving into a more senior role.

 Note 2: If you practice these traits and you are over 40, seek professional stylist help.